tannerlinsley/cityviewreceptions/README.md

 # cityviewmemoriam
-Website for cityviewmemoriam.com, built with next.js
+This is a website for cityviewmemoriam.com, built with next.js, and react.